gavinmcfarland/flex-gap-polyfill/README.md

     __Type__: String __Default__: false

-    Specify a selector to use when support for [flex gap can be detected via JavaScript](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/css/flexgap.js). eg `flexGapNotSupported: '.flexGapNotSupported'`.
+    Specify a selector to use when support for flex gap can be [detected via JavaScript](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/css/flexgap.js) by adding a class. eg `flexGapNotSupported: '.flexGapNotSupported'`.

 - `webComponents`